PaweuQ/Pixelisator/README.md

 # Pixelisator
-Designing an handheld game console
+Pixelisator is a homemade handheld game console based on ESP32 and TFT LCD.